perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
 This unofficial version is based on the Monogame XNA emulation software (release 3.7.1).
-It has been derived from the official Open Rails revision X1.3.1-55-etc, by modifying anything needed to access the Monogame software.
+It has been derived from the official Open Rails revision X1.3.1-56-etc, by modifying anything needed to access the Monogame software.
 The Monogame modification are in sync with the ones of perpetualKid.
 Moreover it includes some features not (yet) available in the Open Rails official version, that is:
-- addition of track sounds in the sound debug window
+- addition of track sounds in the sound debug window (by dennisat)
 - change of the font family and dimension for the digital displays in 2D cabs
-- F5 HUD scrolling
+- F5 HUD scrolling (by mbm_or)
 - checkbox in General Options tab to enable or disable watchdog
 - increase of remote horn sound volume level
 - enable/disable on screen control confirmations with Ctrl-Alt-F10
 - removal of on screen notification of camera change
-- dynamic management of trough refill
+- UPDATED: dynamic management of trough refill (by steamer_ctn)
-- UPDATED: activity specific options setting
+- UPDATED: activity specific options setting (by steamer_ctn)
-- NEW: preparation for advanced coupler forces management.
+- UPDATED: preparation for advanced coupler forces management (by steamer_ctn)
+- NEW: when car is selected through the F9 window, the car's brake line in the extended brake HUD is highlighted in yellow (by mbm_or)
+- NEW: enhanced human dispatching for AI trains.
+- NEW: removed bug in OR MG concerning display of ETCS gauge (by dennisat)
+- NEW: removed bug aborting execution of scripts

 CREDITS